stn1slv/isa-m-diagrams/README.md

 Contributions to this project are welcome!
 If you have additional diagram templates, improvements, or updates that you would like to share, please feel free to create a pull request.

-## License

-This project is licensed under the [MIT License](LICENSE).
-You are free to use, modify, and distribute the provided templates as needed.

 ## Acknowledgments

 This project is inspired by the SAP Integration Solution Advisory Methodology (ISA-M) and aims to make it easier for architects and designers to create integration diagrams.
 Special thanks to the SAP community for their insights and support.